Thanksgiving (United States): Date

-Since being fixed on the fourth Thursday in November by law in 1941, the holiday in the United States can occur on any date from November 22 to 28.
+Since being fixed on the fourth Thursday in November by law in 1941 (from 1863 to 1940 it was on the last Thursday in November), the holiday in the United States can occur on any date from November 22 to 28 (November 24 to 30 from 1863 to 1940).
 When it falls on November 22 or 23, it is not the last Thursday, but the penultimate Thursday in November.
 Regardless, it is the Thursday preceding the last Saturday of November.

 Because Thanksgiving is a federal holiday, all United States government offices are closed and all employees are paid for that day.
 It is also a holiday for the New York Stock Exchange and most other financial markets and financial services companies.

-Table of dates (1946–2057)
+Table of dates (1863–2103)

-The date of Thanksgiving Day follows a 28 year cycle, broken only by century years that are not a multiple of 400 (e.g. 1900, 2100, 2200, 2300, 2500 ...).
+The date of Thanksgiving Day follows a 28-year cycle, broken only by century years that are not a multiple of 400 (e.g. 1900, 2100, 2200, 2300, 2500 ...).
 The break in the regular cycle is an effect of the leap year algorithm, which dictates that such years are common years as an adjustment for the calendar / season alignment that leap years provide.
 Past and future dates of celebration include:

 Days after Thanksgiving

 A broader period of Thanksgivingtide leads into and follows the holiday of Thanksgiving itself.
 The day after Thanksgiving is a holiday for some companies and most schools.
 In the last two decades of the 20th century, it became known as Black Friday, the beginning of the Christmas shopping season and a day for chaotic, early-morning sales at major retailers that were closed on Thanksgiving.
 A contrasting movement known as Buy Nothing Day originated in Canada in 1992.
 The day after Thanksgiving is also Native American Heritage Day, a day to pay tribute to Native Americans for their many contributions to the United States.

+The Friday after Thanksgiving had been coined Brown Friday, as plumbing companies such as Roto-Rooter reporting a sudden increase in business due to the large amount of waste produced.
 Small Business Saturday, a movement promoting shopping at smaller local establishments, takes place on the last Saturday in November, two days after Thanksgiving.
 Cyber Monday is a nickname given to the Monday following Thanksgiving; the day evolved in the early days of the Internet, when consumers returning to work took advantage of their employers' broadband Internet connections to do online shopping and retailers began offering sales to meet the demand.
 (Green Monday is a similar observance in Christmastide.)
 Giving Tuesday takes place on the Tuesday after Thanksgiving.